MicrosoftDocs/edge-developer/microsoft-edge/webview2/release-notes/index.md

 #### Bug fixes

 ###### Runtime-only
-* Fixed a bug in owned window activation logic for visual hosting
+* Fixed a bug in owned-window activation logic for visual hosting.

 <!-- end of Jun 2024 Prerelease SDK -->